EO-DataHub/eodhp-guide/services/argo-workflows-events.md

 ### Dependent Services

 Airbus harvesting depends on Argo Events to trigger it.
-Harvesting of catalogue and workflow configuration from Git also depends on it, including setting up the initial 'public', 'commercial' and 'user' Catalogs.

 ### Configuration